jaemuzzin/AutoJotter/README.md

 ![Example writing](https://raw.githubusercontent.com/JaeMuzzin/AutoJotter/main/example.png)
 ######### AutoJotter ########
 ~ ~ Hand writing software ~ ~
-----------[v1.0]-------------
+----------[v1.1]-------------

-AutoJotter is open source handwriting software for pen plotters that generates movement instructions from plain text.
+AutoJotter is open source handwriting software for pen plotters and CNC machines that generates handwriting movement instructions from plain text.

-* Provide AutoJotter with plain text to generate universal G-Code programs for home pen plotters and other machines.
+* Provide AutoJotter with any plain text.
+It will generate single stroke handwriting as a generic G-Code program, or SVG File (aka Inkscape)
-* Writes realistic hand printing in a single stroke, does not outline fonts like most tools.
+* Writes realistic hand writing in a single stroke, does not outline fonts like most tools.
 * Can write characters of any size.
 * GUI and command line for scripting.
 * Customizable to different machines.